Rajeev Ram: 2020–2021: Australian Open men's doubles title, top 5 debut

-2022: US Open champion, Two Masters 1000 titles, ATP Finals Crown, World No. 1
+2022: US Open champion, two Masters 1000 titles, ATP Finals crown, World No. 1

-He became World No. 2 on April 4, 2022, after reaching the quarterfinals at the 2022 Miami Open, losing to eventual champions Hubert Hurkacz and John Isner, with his partner Joe Salisbury who became World No. 1.
+He became World No. 2 on April 4, 2022, after reaching the quarterfinals at the Miami Open, losing to eventual champions Hubert Hurkacz and John Isner, with his partner Joe Salisbury who became World No. 1.
 He won the 2022 Monte-Carlo Masters with Salisbury defeating sixth-seeded pair of Robert Farah and Juan Sebastián Cabal.

-He won his second Masters of the season at the 2022 Western & Southern Open with Salisbury.
+He won his second Masters doubles title of the season at the 2022 Western & Southern Open with Salisbury.
 At the 2022 US Open, Ram and Salisbury defended their title, defeating Wesley Koolhof and Neal Skupski in the finals.
 This was the third Grand Slam title together for Ram and Salisbury.
 They became just the second team to repeat as men's doubles champions at this Major in the Open era other than Todd Woodbridge and Mark Woodforde who went also back-to-back in New York.
 Ram became the oldest first-time World No. 1 in the doubles rankings on October 3, 2022.
 He is the 18th American to become No. 1 in the rankings.

 The pair ended the year by winning the ATP Finals in Turin, Italy, beating Nikola Mektic and Mate Pavic 7–6, 6–4 in the final.

 2023: Third US Open doubles title

 Ram began his 2023 season at the Maharashtra Open with Joe Salisbury.
 The pair reached the semifinals before losing to 4th seeds Vliegen/Gille.
 Next, at the Australian Open, Ram and Salisbury lost in the third round.

 In the U.S. Sunshine Swing, the pair entered the Indian Wells Masters seeded second and fell in the third round to Grigor Dimitrov and Hubert Hurkacz.
 At the Miami Masters, they experienced another early exit in the fourth round.

-In the spring clay court season, Ram and Salisbury reached their maiden masters Quarterfinals of the season at the Rome Masters.
+In the spring clay court season, Ram and Salisbury reached their maiden masters quarterfinals of the season at the Rome Masters.

 At the 2023 US Open, Ram and Salisbury defended their title, defeating Rohan Bopanna and Matthew Ebden in the finals.
 It was their third straight US Open title.